SummaryRead the full fact sheet

 The body’s energy source is glucose.
 Glucose is broken down and absorbed from the carbohydrates you eat.
 The body stores most of its energy as fat.
 But your body also stores some glucose as glycogen, most of it in your liver, with smaller amounts in your muscles.

 During times of fasting (not eating), such as overnight, the liver breaks down glycogen and releases it into your bloodstream as glucose to keep your blood sugar levels stable.
 This is especially important for your brain, which relies almost entirely on glucose for energy.

-Once all of the energy from the glycogen stores is used up, your body starts to break down fatty acids to produce the energy it needs.
-Without carbohydrate, fatty acids are only partially oxidised, which can reduce your energy levels.
+In the morning, after you have gone without food for as long as 12 hours, your glycogen stores are low.
+Once all of the energy from your glycogen stores is used up, your body starts to break down fatty acids to produce the energy it needs.
+But without carbohydrate, fatty acids are only partially oxidised, which can reduce your energy levels.